poppy-project/poppy-docs/en/getting-started/visualize.md

 [V-REP](http://www.coppeliarobotics.com/downloads.html) is a well known and powerful robot simulator.
 It is widely used for research and educational purposes.
 Moreover, it is available for free under an educational license.
 It can be download from [this website](http://www.coppeliarobotics.com/downloads.html) (works under Mac OS, Windows and GNU/Linux).

-*It is important to note that as V-REP is simulating the whole physics and rendering of the robot, it may be slow if you do not have a powerful computer (especially the GPU card).*
+> **Caution** It is important to note that as V-REP is simulating the whole physics and rendering of the robot, it may be slow if you do not have a powerful computer (especially the GPU card).

 ![Poppy Humanoid in V-REP](../img/humanoid/vrep.png)